Best Execution Policy

 1. Introduction

 • This policy sets out the standards that Webull Securities (Singapore) Pte.
-Ltd. (the ‘Company’) must adhere to in respect of best execution and order handling for customers, where applicable.
-The Company has a fiduciary duty to take all sufficient or reasonable steps to obtain the best possible result for all customers when executing orders or transmitting orders to a third-party broker or affiliate on their behalf in respect of investment products.
+Ltd. (the “Company”) must adhere to in respect of best execution and order handling for customers, where applicable.
+The Company has a fiduciary duty to take all sufficient or reasonable steps to obtain the best possible result for all customers when executing orders and/or transmitting orders to our affiliates and/or third-party brokers (“Execution Brokers”) on their behalf in respect of investment products.
 Best execution does not guarantee that the best price will be achieved but ensures that the Company acts in the best interests of all customers.

 2. Scope